utkarshcmu/grafana.org/content/blog/2018-12-11-loki-prometheus-inspired-open-source-logging-for-cloud-natives.md

 This was expected as they do waaaay more than select + grep, which is essentially what we needed.
 After looking at existing solutions, we decided to build our own.

 ### Loki
 Not happy with any of the open-source solutions, we started speaking to people and noticed that A LOT of people had the same issues.
-Infact, I’ve come to realise that lots of developers still SSH and grep/tail the logs on machines even today!
+In fact, I’ve come to realise that lots of developers still SSH and grep/tail the logs on machines even today!
 The solutions they were using were either too pricey or not stable enough.
-Infact, people were being asked to log less which we think is an anti-pattern for logs.
+In fact, people were being asked to log less which we think is an anti-pattern for logs.
 We thought we could build something that we internally, and the wider open-source community could use.
 We had one main goal:

 * Keep it simple.
 Just support grep!